Ngonal/Networking-Lab-Portfolio/README.md

 # Information
-Hands-on lab portfolio showcasing practical experience in switching, routing, and security configurations, progressing from foundational setups to increasingly advanced and complex implementations.
-The Labs and their significance will be organized via the TCP/IP 5-Layer Network Model.
-A variety of networking simulators and emulators will be options depending on lab complexity.
+Hands-on networking lab portfolio showcasing practical experience in switching, routing, and security configurations.
+Labs progress from foundational setups to increasingly advanced implementations, emphasizing both depth and real-world applicability.

+Content is organized using the TCP/IP 5-layer model, with each lab categorized by the highest layer it meaningfully interacts with (e.g., ACLs spanning Layer 3 IP filtering and Layer 4 port-based control).

+A range of simulators and emulators are utilized depending on lab complexity, ensuring both accessibility and realistic network behavior.
 Emulator/Simulator software considered but not limited to:
 <p align="center">
   <table align="center">
     <tr>